rlucente-se-jboss/osx-ose-install/README.md

     ./ose3-create-base.sh

+The system will switch to the rescue mode run-level in the console for the virtual machine.
+Follow the instructions when the script completes to make the image as compressible as possible.

 Once complete, you will have an existing disk image to use when creating the other three virtual machines.
 Copy the disk image to another location so that you can easily reuse it for the master and node guest VMs.
 On the host, type the commands:

     cd ~/Documents/Virtual\ Machines.localized/ose3-base.vmwarevm
+    /Applications/VMware\ Fusion.app/Contents/Library/vmware-vdiskmanager -d Virtual\ Disk.vmdk
+    /Applications/VMware\ Fusion.app/Contents/Library/vmware-vdiskmanager -k Virtual\ Disk.vmdk
     cp Virtual\ Disk.vmdk ../ose3-base.vmdk

 Use Existing Disk Image